GAN-supervised Seismic Data Reconstruction: An Enhanced-Learning for Improved Generalization: GAN-Guided Seismic reconstruction

 From Eq.~\eqref{eq:opt}, it can be noted that the proposed GAN-supervised learning does not require external field data for training $\mathcal{M}_{\boldsymbol{\theta}}$.
-Consequently, our method relies solely on the outputs of the GAN model, which employs only synthetic training data emulating real seismic patterns.
+Consequently, the proposed supervised learning relies solely on the outputs of the GAN model, which in the context of this paper was exclusively trained using synthetic data.